kate-asarar/FinalProject_spark/README.md

 # Final Udacity Nano-degree Project
 # Predicting Sparkify Churn

 ## Project description:

 In this project, a smaller set of data 128 Mb was given to experiment on.
-Once all stages of cleaning, transforming, feature extraction, modeling and evaluating are ready, the scripts can be deployed to a AWS cluster to run on the 12 GB dataset stored in a AWS S3 bucket using Spark.
+Once all stages of cleaning, transforming, feature extraction, modeling and evaluating are ready, the scripts can be rewritten and deployed to a AWS cluster to run on the 12 GB dataset stored in a AWS S3 bucket using Spark.

 ## Requested libraries: